 - Knowledge sharing: Sharing our wealth of clinical and industry knowledge to cement our reputation as a trusted treatment provider.

 - Innovation: Continually challenging our approach to ensure our service is robust, sustainable and the best it can be.

 The National Gambling HelpLine is free to call on 0808 8020 133 or you can chat to an Adviser.
 We provide live, confidential, one-to-one information, advice and emotional support, plus we can signpost to further sources of specialist help, including our face to face, online and telephone treatment services across England, Scotland and Wales.

-Our HelpLine and NetLine (live chat) services are available seven days a week, between 8am – Midnight.
+Our HelpLine (phone and live chat) services are available 24 hours a day.
 Advisers are specifically trained and can discuss what options are available, and they can offer coping strategies to those who want to change their gambling behaviour as well as support for others who are impacted by gambling.